tomergof/FlowersTaskTransfer/README.md

 ## Files in the Repository 📚
 *Hyperparameter Tuning*

-The full procces of chossing all the relevant hyperparameters in the algorithms.
+The full process of choosing all the relevant hyperparameters in the algorithms.

 *Function & Packages*